rafaello7/debian-installer-nanopi-m3/README.md

 Please try.

-### How to bould own Debian installer from sources
+### How to bould own Ubuntu installer from sources

-The installation image may be built only on target Debian system, i.e. on arm64 device running Debian.
+The installation image may be built only on target Ubuntu system, i.e. on arm64 device running Ubuntu.
 To properly build the image, some base images must be collected in _base_ subdirectory, namely:

  * upstream debian-installer package source.
 It may be obtained by invoke: